Loriage/Adobe-Scripts/README.md

-# Photoshop-Scripts
+# Adobe-Scripts
-Some handmade scripts for photoshop automation
+Some handmade scripts for Adobe automation